mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

     $username = $apiKeys['username'];

+.. vale off

 ConfigFormCallbackInterface
 ---------------------------

+.. vale on

 If the Integration leverages an auth provider that requires a callback URL or something similar, this interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormCallbackInterface``, provides a means to return a translation string to display in the UI.
 For example, OAuth2 requires a redirect URI.
 If the administrator has to configure the OAuth credentials in the third party service and needs to know what URL to use in Mautic as the return URI, or callback URL, use the ``getCallbackHelpMessageTranslationKey()`` method.

 Feature interfaces
 ==================

+.. vale off

 ConfigFormFeatureSettingsInterface
 ----------------------------------

+.. vale on

 The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormFeatureSettingsInterface``, provides the Symfony Form type class that defines the fields to be displayed on the Features tab.
 These values are not encrypted.